Guidelines about COVID-19

 - Gastrointestinal and liver conditions treated with drugs affecting the immune response - NG172

 - Rheumatological autoimmune, inflammatory and metabolic bone disorders - NG167

 Rapid evidence summaries

-We're also working with the Medicines and Healthcare products Regulatory Agency.
-Together we'll facilitate rapid review of information and advice on the safety and efficacy of treatments for COVID-19.
+These look at the safety and efficacy of COVID-19 treatments.
+We're working with the Medicines and Healthcare products Regulatory Agency (MHRA) to facilitate rapid review of information and advice.

 Medtech innovation briefings